THOUSAND-SKY/chatgpt-cli/README.md

 ## Changing the AI

-By default it's using phind.
-You can change to openAI chatGPT by tweaking [chatgpt.py](chatgpt.py), see the end of that file.
+By default it's using chatgpt.
+You can change to phind.com by tweaking [chatgpt.py](chatgpt.py), see the end of that file.

 ## How it works